amotto/SortingScript/README.md

   - Set the variable value as '-Dfile.encoding=UTF8'  (minus the quotes)
   - Click OK on every window

+  To create an executable jar file:
+  - Make sure to have the Java JDK installed
+  - Compile SortingScript.java
+  - Open a terminal window and go into the directorty with your compiled .class files
+  - type into the terminal jar cvfe SortingScript.jar SortingScript \*.class (minus the quotes)

+  For Mac users, the jar file will not open unless you right click it and click open (it's a MacOS security thing)

 Contact Email: amotto@fordham.edu

 # Known major issues
-- GUI elements break whenm display is set to resolution below the default.
+- GUI elements break when display is set to resolution below the default.
 [NO WORKAROUND AVAILABLE]

 # Known minor issues
 - First file in the list is not highlighted unless you go forwards and then backwards